iviecomarti/DANEELpath/README.md

-## 2. Download the Github Repository in a folder.
+## 2. Download the Github Repository, the U-Net checkpoints and the tutorials.

+### 2.1 GitHub Repository
 You can download the GitHub repo as `zip` folder and extract the content in the desired folder in you machine.

 If you have Git, you can create your destiny folder in your machine, open a Git Bash terminal and run the command: